Tattoo Meaning

 Phoenix tattoo meaning: Japanese hō-ō (鳳凰) irezumi body-suit companion to the dragon, Chinese fenghuang imperial-consort symbolism, and the Western rising-from-ashes resurrection reading from Ovid and 1 Clement.

 Phoenix tattoos carry three distinct registers.
 Japanese hō-ō (鳳凰) is a standard irezumi body-suit companion to the dragon, representing empress-feminine-virtue balance.
 Chinese fenghuang carries parallel imperial-consort symbolism.
-Western rising-from-ashes phoenix (Ovid Metamorphoses 15.391–407 + 1 Clement 25 Christian appropriation + medieval Physiologus) is the resurrection-and-renewal reading.
-See our phoenix spirit-animal page.
+Western rising-from-ashes phoenix (Ovid Metamorphoses 15.391–407 + 1 Clement 25 early Christian appropriation + medieval Physiologus) is the resurrection-and-renewal reading.
+Each is a different design with different source material.

 See the full spirit-animal meaning: Phoenix Spirit Animal .